Moravec-Jan/MaterialSpinner/README.md

 Spinner with Material Design

-Slightly modified version of original [ganfra/MaterialSpinner](https://github.com/ganfra/MaterialSpinner)
+Slightly modified version of original [ganfra/MaterialSpinner](https://github.com/ganfra/MaterialSpinner).
+Library also provides own array adapter, which does not have annoying left padding.

 ## Screenshot